Kotlin/kotlinx-kover/README.md

 ## Implicit plugin dependencies

-While the plugin is being applied, the artifacts of the JaCoCo or Kover toolkit are dynamically loaded.
+The artifacts of the JaCoCo or Kover toolkit are loaded during the running of the build.
 They are downloaded from the `mavenCentral` repository.

 For Kover to work correctly, you need to make sure that `mavenCentral` (or any of its mirrors) is present in